OPSILab/GeoDataExtractor/README.md

 Management of saved searches on supporting mongodb via CRUD operations (create edit and delete)

-# Future features

-The following features will be available in future releases:

-Ability to upload and display custom geojson, currently this functionality is available via graphical example on Helsinki municipality.
+Ability to upload and display custom geojson.

-Input of multiple polygons to perform the search.